frittatalabs/clockwork/README.md

 ## The Big Idea

-At its heart, Clockwork is powered by a small set of **reduce‑like drivers**.
+At its heart, Clockwork is powered by a desire to be immediately useful.
+The goals are:
-A *gear* is just a unit of logic with clear inputs and outputs.
-You can:

-1. **Use curated gears** from the public API — drop‑in forms and macros that feel like `let`, `for`, or `fn` but with extra abilities
+* Provide a "polished, curated" API (public functions and macros) in `clockwork.core` and aim for familiar-feeling forms that work like `let`, `for`, or `fn` but with extra abilities.
+Usable out-of-the-box
-2. **Compose gears** to make your own flavors
+* Intermediate users can customize behavior by parameterizing the underlying forms, and building bespoke functions and macros on top of the core layers.
+Built to suit your own needs
+* Advanced users can **compose gears** to make combinations that blend their ablilites.
+Think of it like LEGO meets Voltron.
-3. **Write your own driver** for fully custom behavior
+* Maestro level: **Write your own driver** for fully custom behavior At its heart, Clockwork is powered by a small set of reduce‑like drivers: a "gear" is just a unit of logic with clear inputs and outputs.

-Think of it like LEGO® for control flow: start with ready‑made bricks, then start carving your own

 ---